weaveworks-guides/weave-net-legacy/weave-ansible-haproxy-aws/README.md

 This ansible playbook will take four to five minutes to complete.
 When you execute this playbook you will get output similar to what you can see at this [gist](https://gist.github.com/fintanr/4d6bb5bbc92f4b1197a5).

-## What has happened ##
+## What Just Happened ##

 You have created a private key for use with AWS and a security group, weavedemo, to run your instances in.
 You have then started two EC2 instances with Ubuntu, updated your image and installed Docker and Weave.

-## Using Ansible and Weave to launch our containerized App ##
+## Using Ansible and Weave to Launch The Containerized App ##

 You will use the second Ansible playbook provided to

-* Launch Weave and WeaveDNS on each EC2 instance
+* Launch Weave onto on each EC2 instance
 * Launch a set of containers containing a simple webapp
 * Launch HAProxy as a load balancer in front of your webapp

     ansible-playbook launch-weave-haproxy-aws-demo.yml

-This ansible playbook will take a few minutes to complete.
+This ansible playbook takes a few minutes to deploy.
 When you execute this playbook you will get output similar to what you can see at this [gist](https://gist.github.com/fintanr/a53febe129fea9219ef0).

 ## What has happened ##

-You firstly started Weave and WeaveDNS on each EC2 instance, which creates an overlay network between the hosts.
+`Weave Net` was launched on to each EC2 instance and created a container network between the hosts.
-You then used weave to launch three docker containers on each EC2 instance running our simple PHP application, followed by launching HAProxy.
+You then used `Weave` to launch three docker containers on to each EC2 instance running our simple PHP application, followed by launching HAProxy.

 ## Connecting to your application ##